strohs/stock-chart/README.md

 Unitl that time, the app will only allow you to view data for Amazon(AMZN).

 ## Libaries
-As mentioned previously, this application was a learning tool.
-I used it to learn basics of the following clojure libraries:
+The following clojure libraries were used:
 * [clojurescript](https://github.com/clojure/clojurescript) - in lieu of writing any javascript
 * [austin](https://github.com/cemerick/austin) - for its clojurescript browser REPL
 * [enlive](https://github.com/cgrand/enlive) - to scrape earnings release dates from Briefing.com